Here are more tips to help you get more organized and be more productive:

 For instance, reading and answering email can consume your whole day if you let it.
 Instead, set a limit of one hour a day for this task and stick to it.

 Are you wasting a lot of time looking for files on your computer?
 Take the time to organize a file management system.
 Is your filing system slowing you down?
 Redo it, so it's organized to the point that you can quickly lay your hands on what you need.
 You'll find more information about setting up filing systems and handling data efficiently in my Data Management library.

 11) Don't waste time waiting.

 From client meetings to dentist appointments, it's impossible to avoid waiting for someone or something.
 But you don't need to just sit there and twiddle your thumbs.
 Always take something to do with you, such as a report you need to read, a checkbook that needs to be balanced, or just a blank pad of paper that you can use to plan your next marketing campaign.
-Technology makes it easy to work wherever you are; your PDA and/or cell phone will help you stay connected.
+Technology makes it easy to work wherever you are; your tablet or smartphone will help you stay connected.

 You can be in control and accomplish what you want to accomplish - once you've come to grips with the time management myth and taken control of your time.